 (As always, you’ll want to give the insurance booklet a thorough read to ensure the coverage applies to your specific situation).

-Aside from the HSBC World Elite Mastercard, National Bank offers three credit cards with solid insurance coverage for seniors between the ages of 65 and 75.
+Aside from the Meridian Visa Infinite* Travel Rewards Card, National Bank offers three credit cards with solid insurance coverage for seniors between the ages of 65 and 75.

-The National Bank World Elite Mastercard and the National Bank World Mastercard both offer 15 days of emergency medical coverage, while the National Bank Platinum Mastercard offers 10 days of coverage, which is valid for travellers above the age of 65 but no older than the age of 75 on out-of-province trips.
+The National Bank® World Elite® Mastercard® and the National Bank World Mastercard both offer 15 days of emergency medical coverage for up to $5,000,000, while the National Bank Platinum Mastercard offers 10 days of coverage, which is valid for travellers above the age of 65 but no older than the age of 75 on out-of-province trips.

-Two other generally overlooked issuers also stand out in this regard: Meridian and Desjardins.
+One other generally overlooked issuer also stands out in this regard: Desjardins.

-If we look at the more mainstream issuers, Scotiabank stands out for its insurance coverage for travellers aged 65 and above, although the durations are shorter: the Scotiabank Platinum American Express Card offers 10 days of coverage, while the Scotiabank Gold American Express Card and the Scotiabank Passport Visa Infinite Card offer three days of coverage.
+If we look at the more mainstream issuers, Scotiabank stands out for its insurance coverage for travellers aged 65 and above, although the durations are much shorter: the Scotiabank Platinum American Express® Card offers 10 days of coverage, while the Scotiabank Gold American Express® Card and the Scotiabank Passport® Visa Infinite* Card offer three days of coverage.†

 Moreover, Scotiabank products don’t impose an upper limit on the traveller’s age, so they could be a good solution for travellers aged over 75 embarking on shorter trips.